Incentives and support

-The Icelandic Government acknowledges that Foreign Direct Investment is paramount to the continued growth of Iceland´s economy.
-Special emphasis is on generous support and incentives for Research and Development and for foreign experts.
-Iceland focuses on a favorable environment for businesses in general, including low corporate tax (20% - among the lowest in the EU), availability of land and efficiency in a European legislative framework.
+The Icelandic Government acknowledges that Foreign Direct Investment is paramount to the continued sustainable growth of Iceland's economy.
+Particular emphasis is on generous support and incentives for Research and Development and attracting foreign experts to work in Iceland.
+Special incentives for green investments have recently been introduced.

-As a member of the European Economic Area, Iceland adheres to the European State Aid Rules.
-These allow i.a. for regional incentives for new direct investment in defined areas.
-In Iceland all the regions outside the capital area are generally eligible for regional investment aid.
+As a member of the European Single Market, Iceland adheres to the European State Aid Rules.
+These allow for regional incentives for new direct investment in defined areas.
+In Iceland, all the regions outside the capital area are generally eligible for regional investment aid.

-Applications for incentives and investment agreements can be submitted to the Ministry of Industries and Innovation, for general review.
-Investment agreements, with defined incentives, are subject to legislative authorisation from the Parliament and approval from the EFTA Surveillance Authority.
+Applications and inquiries can be submitted to the Ministry of Higher Education, Science and Innovation for general review.
+Investment agreements with defined incentives are subject to legislative authorization from the parliament and approval from the EFTA Surveillance Authority.